krksgbr/driver/Readme.md

 ### Deploying

 To deploy a new release run: `make deploy`.
-This can only be done if you are on `master` or `develop` branch, have correctly tagged the revision and have AWS credentials set in your environment.
+This can only be done if you have correctly tagged the revision and have AWS credentials set in your environment.

 ## Installation